tidyverts/fable/cran-comments.md

 ## Submission

-This patch release resolves revdep check issues with the forecast package release.
+This patch release resolves outstanding issues on the CRAN check page introduced by the tibble v3.0.0 release.

 ## Test environments
 * local ubuntu 18.04 install, R 3.5.3, R 3.6.1